-- 25. Urgent safety works will either be rectified the day they are observed, or the immediate drop zone cordoned off until the tree can be made safe. - 26.
-High priority works will be undertaken within 6 weeks of a defect being observed. - 27.
-Low priority, or routine works will be undertaken within 6 to 9 months.
+- 25. High priority safety works will either be rectified the day they are observed, or the immediate drop zone cordoned off until the tree can be made safe. - 26.
+Medium priority works will be undertaken within 1 month of a defect being observed. - 27.
+Low priority, or routine works will be undertaken within 6 months.
 In this instance competitive quotes for work will be sought from tree work contractors. - 28.
-In future, the key elements of TRDC's tree safety strategy will be as follows: - To maintain an asset register in the form of a computerised database of TRDC's trees & woodlands, with records of inspections; defects observed and works carried out.
+In future, the key elements of the Council's tree safety strategy will be as follows: - To maintain an asset register in the form of a computerised database of the Council's trees & woodlands, with records of inspections; defects observed and works carried out.

-Action - Review TRDC's tree asset register and add any additional sites
+Action - Review the Council's tree asset register and add any additional sites

-At an 18 month interval, trees and zones of sites identified as being of greatest risk will be formally inspected by tree safety consultants, and any actionable defects recorded.
+At an 18 month interval, trees and zones of sites identified as being of greatest risk will be formally inspected by tree safety consultants, and any actionable defects recorded: